Isabella Clara Eugenia: Court of Brussels

 However, virtually nothing remains of Albert and Isabella's palace on the Coudenberg in Brussels, their summer retreat in Mariemont, or their hunting lodge in Tervuren.
 Their magnificent collections were scattered after 1633, and considerable parts of them have been lost.
-Still, the Archdukes enjoy a well-merited reputation as patrons of the arts.
-By far, the best preserved ensemble of art from the archducal period is to be found at Scherpenheuvel, where Albert and Isabella directed Cobergher, Theodoor van Loon, and the de Noles to create a pilgrimage church in a planned city.
+Still, the Archdukes enjoy a reputation as patrons of the arts.
+By far the best preserved ensemble of art from the archducal period is to be found at Scherpenheuvel, where Albert and Isabella directed Cobergher, Theodoor van Loon, and the de Noles to create a pilgrimage church in a planned city.

 Descalzas reales

 For a month in 1598 Isabella had lived in the Convent of Las Descalzas Reales in Madrid, alongside her mother-in-law Maria.
 She continued to take an active interest in the convent, and donated major artworks to it, including a famous series of Brussels tapestries, designed by Rubens.
 These depict Isabella as the order's patron saint, "Clare of Assisi with Monstrance".